 The platform offers a 12-month free tier that comes with access to all popular services, a substantial credit and over 25 ‘Always Free’ services.
 If this does not suit your needs Azure has all their prices laid out in incredible detail on their website.
 They also offer a cost calculator and a ‘Pay as you go’ service.
 Each price can be customized to your needs.
 However, the price will increase if you require more add-ons.

 Google Cloud is a suite of cloud computing services that is run on the same infrastructure used by Google internally for its end-user products.
 It provides Infrastructure as a Service, Platform as a Service and Serverless Computing.
-The platform was initially released in 2008.

 Google Cloud Platform enables users to create business solutions using Google-provided, modular web services.
 While the platform is an IaaS, it also comes with a managed platform and pre-built web services utilities.